How Do CCTV Cameras Work?

 CCTV cameras can be used for both residential and commercial properties.
 Many businesses (like banks and airports) need security cameras so they have a visual record of activities.
 CCTV systems can handle two or more cameras, which is great if you need to keep a large area secure.

 Fire Pros is a security system company that offers commercial and home security systems to customers in six states.
-We cover all of Michigan, Indiana, and Ohio, and parts of Illinois, Wisconsin, and Kentucky.
-To learn more about our security and alarm systems, call 1-800-968-2871.
+We cover all of Michigan.
+To learn more about our security and alarm systems, call (800) 968-2871.